Navidad for Children: 17 Festive Activities to Bring Christmas to Your Spanish Classroom

 Spanish-speaking countries have a whole world of traditions that you can use to teach the language and some culture through one of the most popular holidays of the year.

-To get you started, here are 10 festive Christmas activities your younger Spanish students will absolutely love.
+To get you started, here are 17 festive Christmas activities your Spanish students will absolutely love.

 1. Sing Christmas Carols

-Some Spanish Christmas carols (villancicos) will be familiar to children, since they are simply translated versions—like “Noche de Paz” (Silent Night) or “El niño del tambor” (The Little Drummer Boy).
-But there are also plenty of carols that were written originally in Spanish, and whose new melodies will be catchy and fun to sing.
+Some Spanish Christmas carols (villancicos) will be familiar to children, like “Noche de Paz” (Silent Night) or “El niño del tambor” (The Little Drummer Boy).

-You can act out the song with your students, creating specific actions they’ll do when they hear certain words—which will encourage active listening.
-An action could be as simple as clapping their hands.
+You can also act out the song with your students, creating specific actions they’ll do when they hear certain words—which will encourage active listening.

 For older children you can do typical fill-in-the-blanks activities, or even have discussions if their level is more advanced.